 Every story we have about ourselves has a beginning, a middle and an end.
 And in our lives, we identify ourselves with multiple stories — sometimes destructive, sometimes lofty and majestic.
 But they are all stories just the same.

-Sometimes we get so heavily invested in these volatile stories that we create habits of pain, self-hatred and chaos in our lives.
+Sometimes we get so heavily invested in these volatile stories that we create habits of pain, self-loathing and chaos in our lives.

 This is where the practice of mindful self-compassion comes in.
 And I want to teach you it today.

 Mindful self-compassion is about learning how to be awake.
 Being awake is about recognizing that you are not your inner volatile stream of thoughts, emotions and sensations.
 Like clouds passing through the sky, these things come and go.
 But they are not you.